 You can also specify whether or not interest will accrue on the loan and, if so, the interest rate that will be used.
 You also have the option of including provisions to govern early payments as well as an acceleration clause that would cause the entirety of the loan to come due in the event of late payments or non-payment according to the agreed upon payment plan schedule.

-Promissory Notes are governed by Article III of the Uniform Commercial Code (the "UCC").
+Loan Agreements are governed by Article III of the Uniform Commercial Code (the "UCC").

 How to modify the template

 You fill out a form.
 The document is created before your eyes as you respond to the questions.

 At the end, you receive it in Word and PDF formats for free.
 You can modify it and reuse it.